gretchenziegler/portfolio/README.md

 ## Web Developer | Educator | Artist

-Check out my hosted projects and my resume.
+If you are so inclined, check out my hosted projects and find out more about me [here](http://gretchenziegler.com).
 If you're interested in working with me, please contact me.
 I also welcome critical feedback, so feel free to send me a message.